It's a 3D printable model of the Twitter hashtag '#arthistory'.

 Anything you like!
 But one particular application might be to use as a way of marking physical objects with the term 'art history' as though hashtagging in real life.
 You might for example like to place your hashtag next to your favourite coffee mug and enjoy its new iconic status in the comfort of your own home/office.

-This work (not other people's tweets or photos!) is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+This work (not other people's tweets or photos!) is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.